ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Filters
 -------

-Example of how to retrieve Threats that start-with 'threat' and have a dateAdded value greater than '20151213' using an API filter:
+The following is an example of how to retrieve Threats that start-with 'threat' and have a dateAdded value greater than '20151213' using an API filter:

 .. code:: javascript